airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 10. For **Transformation Query Run Type (Optional)**, select **interactive** to have [BigQuery run interactive query jobs](https://cloud.google.com/bigquery/docs/running-queries#queries) or **batch** to have [BigQuery run batch queries](https://cloud.google.com/bigquery/docs/running-queries#batch).

     :::note
-    Interactive queries are executed as soon as possible and count towards daily concurrent quotas and limits while batch queries are executed as soon as idle resources are available in the BigQuery shared resource pool.
+    Interactive queries are executed as soon as possible and count towards daily concurrent quotas and limits, while batch queries are executed as soon as idle resources are available in the BigQuery shared resource pool.
 If BigQuery hasn't started the query within 24 hours, BigQuery changes the job priority to interactive.
-Batch queries don't count towards your concurrent rate limit, which can make it easier to start many queries at once.
+Batch queries don't count towards your concurrent rate limit, making it easier to start many queries at once.
     :::

 11. For **Google BigQuery Client Chunk Size (Optional)**, use the default value of 15 MiB.
 Later, if you see networking or memory management problems with the sync (specifically on the destination), try decreasing the chunk size.
 In that case, the sync will be slower but more likely to succeed.